 Community Art Projects

-We’re bringing art outside the museum walls!
-Let’s engage the Fox Cities in community-wide art projects; our goal each year is to engage thousands of residents in fun, educational art projects that leave a visual impact and a lasting impression on our community.
-Thank you to our three-year program kick-off sponsor, SECURA Insurance.
+TMA brings art outside the museum walls!
+Engaging the Fox Cities in community-wide art projects; our goal each year is to engage thousands of residents in fun, educational art projects that leave a visual impact and a lasting impression on our community.

 Sculpture Welding with Miller Electric